nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

 To change the communication channel from the default UART to nRF USB CDC ACM ``cdc_acm_uart0``, use the :file:`prj_usb.conf` configuration file and add the ``-DFILE_SUFFIX=usb`` flag to the build command.
 When using the nRF52840 Dongle, please add the ``-DFILE_SUFFIX=dongle`` flag to the build command instead.
-See :ref:`cmake_options` for instructions on how to add these flags to your build.
+See `Providing CMake options`_ in the |NCS| documentation for instructions on how to add these flags to your build.
 For example, when building from the command line, use the following commands:

 .. code-block:: console